 NPS Survey (Net Promoter Score)

 NPS is a key metric that deserves a bit more explanation as it is a common way to track the perception of your overall product over time.
 It is only one question and typically gets a high response rate.
-There are also various industry benchmarks on what a good NPS score is.
+There are also various industry benchmarks on what a good NPS score is—or whether NPS is inherently flawed.

 A high NPS score means that you have a lot more promoters than detractors.
 This is a very good indicator that your customers are happy and loyal to your product.
 Bain & Company, the creators of the NPS system, say: